symfony-si/symfony-must-watch/README.md

 # Must-watch videos about Symfony

-List of interesting videos, conference talks, tutorials all about Symfony and PHP.
+List of interesting videos, conference talks, tutorials all about Symfony, Silex and PHP.

 Inspired by `*-must-watch` trend on GitHub.